Isai: Box office

-Reception
+Critical reception

-The film received generally positive reviews from critics as well as from audiences.
 M. Suganth of The Times of India rated three out of five, summarising "Isai isn’t as taut a thriller as Vaalee but despite being overlong [...] it is fairly engaging.
 The film doesn’t truly come together as a whole but the scenes have the stamp of a director with a sure hand."
 Suganth however found the climatic twist "which neither feels organic nor ingenious", adding that "Suryah only seems to be acknowledging that he couldn’t come up with a satisfying end to the story he set originally out to film.
 All it does is give him a loophole to brush away the plot holes.
 Or, maybe, it his way of telling the whole world that SJ Suryah the director has literally woken up from his decade-long slumber."
 Anupama Subramanian of Deccan Chronicle gave three-and-a-half out of five and admitted that "Though most part of the screenplay is taut, at times it becomes predictable and drags.
 But post interval there’s never a dull moment and especially the last 30 minutes, it is director Suryah’s intelligently woven brave attempt that enthralls the audiences keeping them hooked to their seats."

 Baradwaj Rangan of The Hindu noted that the storyline "gradually becomes so preposterous that the sheer whatever-next factor pulls you through.
 After a point, the film lurches madly between psycho-thriller, Victorian melodrama (think Gaslight), horror-movie staples, and [...] a meta musing on the director's long absence from the screen and his return to it.
 Whatever else, you have to hand him points for audacity."
 S. Saraswathi of Rediff.com rated three stars out of five summarising "the film is more than three hours long and the script meanders.
 But the brilliant music, spectacular visuals, perfectly captured by cameraman Soundar Rajan, and some excellent performances by the lead actors keep you hooked."

 Rakesh Reddy of Desimartini was critical of the three-hour long runtime and the lack of emotional connect but noted that the climactic sequence "stands out in the film".
 In a negative review, Gauthaman Bhaskaran of Hindustan Times stated "Isai misses out on being a decent piece of work largely because Suryah could not resist the temptation to get into the frame, and was careless enough to litter it with illogicality—although the end might partly explain this.
 Even a captivating Sathyaraj cannot pull the picture out of the pit."
 Ananda Vikatan rated the film 43 out of 100.